react-prime/create-react-prime/README.md

 #### Inversion of Control

 Inversion of Control (IoC) is used to decouple the implementation and the shape of a module.
 This is useful for testing, because this means we only care about the shape of the module and not about the implementation of the module, which in turn makes mocking easier.
-Coupling happens in `src/ioc/container.ts` This project uses *InversifyJS* to achieve IoC.
+Coupling happens in `core/ioc/container.ts` This project uses *InversifyJS* to achieve IoC.

 ### Adding installers

 To add a new installer, do the following:

-1. Navigate to `src/installers/config.ts`
+1. Navigate to `modules/config.ts`
-2. Add the installer to the `installerCfg` list, together with its name (used for the --type option), and the repository.
+2. Add the installer to the `installersConfig` list, together with its name (used for the --type option), and the repository.
 The installer should be the default `Installer`, unless you need extra logic in the installation process.
 3. Add the new installer to the readme!

 #### Custom installer